Tools In

 Upload Your Images

-Click the upload area, drag and drop files, or paste from clipboard (Ctrl+V).
-Supports JPEG, PNG, WebP, GIF, TIFF, BMP, AVIF, and SVG up to 25 MB per file, 100 MB total, and up to 10 files.
+Click the upload area to pick files, drag and drop them in, or paste a screenshot from your clipboard with Ctrl+V. Add up to 10 images at once — JPEG, PNG, WebP, GIF, BMP, and more — up to 25 MB per file and 100 MB in total.

 Compress

 Click Compress or Compress All.
-Each image is optimized automatically for its format.
-A spinner shows progress on each thumbnail.
+Each image is optimized automatically — there are no quality sliders to fiddle with.
+A spinner on every thumbnail shows progress as files are processed one by one.

 Review Results